xindic/Trinity/README.md

 Owner: Manages invites and requests.
 Editor: Can create posts and manage content.
 Viewer: Read-only access.

-Employee Section: Displays users with their roles and positions.
+Members Section: Displays users with their roles and positions.

-**8. Subscriptions and Notifications**

-Automatic Subscriptions: Users are auto-subscribed to organizations they belong to.
-Optional Subscriptions: Users can follow other startups for updates.

-**9. Event Management**

-Event Creation: Special post type for events with detailed information (Title, Description, Start/End time, Location).
-Event Display: Events appear in profiles and feeds.
-Event Subscription: Users can RSVP and receive notifications.
-Event Attendees: Lists attendees and headcount.